 My Observations:

-This is the best Panarello wand I’ve ever used, it allows you to close the steam holes, which indicates you have similar control over the texture that you’d have with a pro steam wand, it’s really clever.
+This is the best Panarello wand I’ve ever used, it allows you to close the steam holes, which means you have similar control over the texture that you’d have with a pro steam wand, it’s very clever.

-Compared to the ESAM 4200, this is a newer and mildly more modern machine from DeLonghi, but it’s almost identical where performance is anxious.
-It has a bigger water tank while being in a 4cm slimmer footprint (even though it is 4cm deeper, and the same height, so about the same overall footprint) and it has the aforementioned smart Panarello steam wand.
+Compared to the ESAM 4200, this is a newer and slightly more modern machine from DeLonghi, but it’s almost identical where performance is concerned.
+It has a bigger water tank while being in a 4cm slimmer footprint (although it is 4cm deeper, and the same height, so about the same overall footprint) and it has the aforementioned smart Panarello steam wand.

-As with the 4200, all of the machines in the Magnifica range are the same where the double shot button is worried, where you don’t get a double shot however instead, you get double the volume crafted from very mildly more ground coffee beans.
+As with the 4200, all of the machines in the Magnifica range are the same where the double shot button is concerned, where you don’t get a double shot but instead, you get double the volume made from just slightly more ground coffee beans.
 They’re the same where the aroma strength setting, too.

 Check Price – Amazon UK Check Price – Currys